 455 Central Park W, New York City, NY, US, 10025

 This enormous preserve with 843 acres of land is a natural magnet for humans and their furry friends.
 No stroll with your dog should be complete in NYC without a trip to Central Park.
 While the park is pet-friendly, and thousands of dogs visit it every day, there are several rules you should keep in mind.
-Aside from certain areas that are accessible for off-leash fun, your dog needs to be on a leash on designated hours and spaces.
+Aside from certain areas that are accessible for off-leash fun, your dog needs to be on a leash during designated hours and spaces.
 Before 9 am and after 9 pm your dog can run around freely in the open areas with others and may enjoy the trails.

 Madison Square Dog Park Run